avengers-p7/Avengers_P7_Documents/OT Micro Services/Software/ScyllaDB.md

     sudo vim /etc/scylla/scylla.yaml

 **Update the following parameters**
-According to your requirements you can the following parameters.
+According to your requirements you can change the following parameters.

 	seeds: <ip>
 	listen_address: <ip>